gnartistic/socialNetworkAPI/README.md

   ## Description

   ------
-  This is a social network api for a social media startup that uses a NoSQL database so that their website can handle large amounts of unstructured data.
+  This is a social network API for a social media startup that uses a NoSQL database so that their website can handle large amounts of unstructured data.

   <br/>
   <br/>